Useful tips and tricks to support your business now more than ever

 2. Engage with your online community

 While learning, discussing, and sharing information online can be fun or interesting – it also serves an important business purpose.
 When people like your content on LinkedIn, your posts will show up in the feeds of more users.
-For example, if a realtor in your community likes something you post, their followers are more likely to see what you posted as well.
-This can be great free exposure.
+More likes mean more free exposure for your business.

 If someone shares your post, thank them.
 If someone asks a question on LinkedIn related to your specialty, answering professionally can help you stand out.
 If you receive negative comments or messages, be sure to respond politely and sympathetically.
 This could be an opportunity to share new information or clear up a misunderstanding.